Josh Kotelnicki

 Josh Kotelnicki is an American former football coach.
 He served as the head football coach at the University of Mary in Bismarck, North Dakota from 2014 to 2017, compiling a record of 8–36.
 Kotelnicki was fired after three consecutive 1–10 seasons and replaced by Craig Bagnell.
 A native of Litchfield, Minnesota, Kotelnicki played college football at the University of North Dakota, where he was a starting outside linebacker on the 2001 North Dakota Fighting Sioux football team, which won the NCAA Division II Football Championship.

+Personal life

+Kotelnicki's brother, Andy Kotelnicki, is also a football coach and was previously the offensive coordinator at Penn State.